edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 The term "credential" has a fuzzy meaning in casual conversation.
 However, understanding how evidence is built from credentials in VVP requires considerably more precision.
 We will start from lower-level concepts.

-#### SAID
+#### SAID {:#said}
-A self-addressing identifier (SAID) is the hash of a JSON object, encoded in CESR format {{TOIP-CESR}}.
+A self-addressing identifier (SAID) is the hash of a canonicalized JSON object, encoded in self-describing CESR format {{TOIP-CESR}}.
 The raw bytes from the digest function are left-padded to the nearest 24-bit boundary, transformed to base64url {{RFC4648}}, and prefixed with a character that tells which digest function was used.

 An example of a SAID is `E81Wmjyz5nXMCYrQqWyRLAYeKNQvYLYqMLYv_qm-qP7a`, and a regex that matches all valid SAIDs is: `[EFGHI][-_\w]{43}|0[DEFG][-_\w]{86}`.
-The `E` prefix in this example indicates that it is a Blake3-256 hash.
+The `E` prefix in the example indicates that it is a Blake3-256 hash.

 SAIDs are evidence that hashed data has not changed.
-They can also function like a reference, hyperlink, or placeholder for the data that was hashed to produce them, though they are more similar to URNs than to URLs {{RFC3986}}, since they contain no location information.
+They can also function like a reference, hyperlink, or placeholder for the data that was hashed to produce them (though they are more similar to URNs than to URLs {{RFC3986}}, since they contain no location information).

-#### Signature
+#### Signature {:#signature}
 A digital signature over arbitrary data D constitutes evidence that the signer processed D with a signing function that took D and the signer's private key as inputs: `signature = sign(D, privkey)`.
 The evidence can be verified by checking that the signature is bound to D and the public key of the signer: `valid = verify(signature, D, pubkey)`.
 Assuming that the signer has not lost unique control of the private key, and that cryptography is appropriately strong, we are justified in the belief that the signer must have taken deliberate action that required seeing an unmodified D in its entirety.

-The assumption that a signer has control over their private keys may often be true at the time a signature is created.
-However, after key compromise, an attacker can create and sign evidence that purports to come from an earlier time period, unless signatures are anchored to a data source that detects anachronisms.
-Lack of attention to this detail undermines the security of many credential schemes.
+The assumption that a signer has control over their private keys may often be true (or at least believed, by the signer) at the time a signature is created.
+However, after key compromise, an attacker can create and sign evidence that purports to come from the current or an earlier time period, unless signatures are anchored to a data source that detects anachronisms.
+Lack of attention to this detail undermines the security of many credential schemes, including in telecom.
 VVP explicitly addresses this concern.

-#### AID
+#### AID {:#aid}
 An autonomic identifier (AID) is a short string that can be resolved to one or more cryptographic keys at a specific version of their key state.
+Using cryptographic keys, a party can prove it is the controller of an AID by creating digital signatures.
 AIDs are like W3C DIDs {{W3C.REC-did-core-20220719}}}, and can be transformed into DIDs.
+The information required to resolve an AID to its cryptographic keys is communicated through a special form of URI called an OOBI (out-of-band invitation).
+An OOBI returns IANA content-type `application/json+cesr`; it is somewhat analogous to a combination of the `kid` and `x5u` constructs in many JWTs.
+AIDs and OOBIs are defined in the KERI spec {{TOIP-KERI}}.

 An example of an AID is `EMCYrQqWyRLAYqMLYv_qm-qP7eKN81Wmjyz5nXQvYLYa`.
 AIDs are created by calculating the hash of the identifier's inception event data structure; they therefore match the same regex as SAIDs in general.
+An example of an OOBI is `https://agentsrus.net/oobi/EMCYrQqWyRLAYqMLYv_qm-qP7eKN81Wmjyz5nXQvYLYa/agent/EAxBDJkpA0rEjUG8vJrMdZKw8YL63r_7zYUMDrZMf1Wx`.
+Note the same `EMCY...` IN both strings.
+Many constructs in KERI may have OOBIs, but when OOBIs are associated with AIDs, such OOBIs always contain their associated AID as the first URL segment that matches the AID regex.
+They point either to an agent or a witness that provides verifiable state information for the AID.

 AIDs possess several security properties that are not guaranteed by DIDs in general (self-certification, support for prerotation and multisig, support for witnesses, cooperative delegation, and so forth).
-Using cryptographic keys, a party can prove it is the controller of an AID by creating digital signatures.
+These properties are vital to some of VVP's goals for high assurance.

 #### Signatures over SAIDs
 Since neither a SAID value nor the data it hashes can be changed without breaking the correspondence between them, signing over a SAID is equivalent, in how it commits the signer to content and provides tamper evidence, to signing over the data that the SAID hashes.
-Since SAIDs can function as placeholders for JSON objects, a SAID can function as a placeholder for a JSON object in a larger data structure.
+Since SAIDs can function as placeholders for JSON objects, a SAID can represent such an object in a larger data structure.
 And since SAIDs can function as a reference without making a claim about location, it is possible to combine these properties to achieve some indirections in evidence that are crucial in privacy and regulatory compliance.
-This is explored in greater detail below.

 VVP uses SAIDs and digital signatures as primitive forms of evidence.

-#### X509 certificates
+#### X509 certificates {:#x509}
 VVP does not depend on X509 certificates {{RFC5280}} for any of its evidence.
 (However, if deployed in a hybrid mode, it MAY be used beside alternative mechanisms that are certificate-based.
 In such cases, self-signed certificates that never expire might suffice to tick certificate boxes, while drastically simplifying the burden of maintaining accurate, unexpired, unrevoked views of authorizations and reflecting that knowledge in certificates.
 This is because deep authorization analysis flows through VVP's more rich and flexible evidence chain.)

-#### Passport
+#### Passport {:#passport}
-VVP emits a STIR PASSporT {{RFC8225}}, as a form of evidence suitable for evaluation during the brief interval when a call is being initiated.
-Conceptually, it is similar to a SHAKEN passport {{RFC8588}}.
-It MUST be secured by an EdDSA digital signature {{RFC8032}}, {{FIPS186-4}}.
-Instead of including granular fields in the claims of its JWT, it cites a rich data graph of evidence by referencing the SAID of that data graph.
+VVP emits and verifies a STIR PASSporT {{RFC8225}}.
+This is a form of evidence suitable for evaluation during the brief interval when a call is being initiated, and it is carefully backed by evidence with a longer lifespan.
+Conceptually, VVP's version is similar to a SHAKEN passport {{RFC8588}}.
+It MAY also reference brand-related evidence, allowing it to play an additional role similar to the RCD passport {{I-D.ietf-stir-passport-rcd}}.

+Neither VVP's backing evidence (called a dossier) nor its passport depends on a certificate authority ecosystem.
+The passport MUST be secured by an EdDSA digital signature {{RFC8032}}, {{FIPS186-4}}, rather than the signature variants preferred by the other passport types.
+Instead of including granular fields in the claims of its JWT, the VVP passport cites a rich data graph of evidence by referencing the SAID of that data graph.
 This indirection and its implications are discussed below.

 <figure>
 <name>SHAKEN PASSporT compared to VVP PASSporT</name>